elotroalex/chiens/_texts/translation.md

 - {:.sp} The Chorus.

-- {:.pr.i} Saint-Marc yields... the proud... its walls crumble... our horses scent the air's blend of gunpowder and drum.
+- {:.pr.i} Saint-Marc yields... the proud... its walls crumble... our horses sense the air's blend of gunpowder and drum.

 - {:.sp} The Woman Reciter.